Raúl Jiménez (footballer, born 2006): International career

 Jiménez received his first call-up to the Spain U16 in February 2022 under manager David Gordo.
 He was later called up by manager Julen Guerrero to the Spain U17 squad for the 2023 UEFA European Under-17 Championship in Hungary.
 Later that year, he participated in the 2023 FIFA U-17 World Cup in Indonesia under coach José Lana.

 In 2024, Jiménez was called up to the Spain U19 for the 2024 UEFA European Under-19 Championship in Northern Ireland, again under José Lana, who at the time coached the U19s team.
 Despite being a year younger than most of the squad, he was the team's starting goalkeeper throughout the tournament.
 He later won the tournament as Spain defeating France U19 2–0 in the final.

 He was again selected for the 2025 UEFA European Under-19 Championship in Romania, where he served as team captain.
 Spain finished as runners-up, losing 1–0 to the Netherlands U19 in the final following an own goal by Jiménez.

 Style of play

-Jiménez is a left-footed, well-rounded goalkeeper known for his excellent footwork.
+Jiménez is a left-footed, well-rounded goalkeeper known for his footwork.
 While he is still developing his aerial ability and game-reading skills, he compensates with strong reflexes, agility, confident positioning, and bravery when coming off his line.
 He has received comparisons with Valencia's first-choice goalkeeper Giorgi Mamardashvili.

 Former player Javi Venta, who currently part of Valencia's talent development department, described Jiménez as a player who "excels at starting off the game, making long runs... and also has great height."